When someone asks us, “why does my air conditioner sound like a jet engine?” I often respond with, “why is your truck so loud?”

 Again, this is best left to an HVAC professional if you have a noisy indoor blower fan.

-For information on how to prevent this, see Air Filter Guide: MERV Filter Ratings and What They Mean For Homeowners.
+For information on preventing this, see Air Filter Guide: MERV Filter Ratings and What They Mean For Homeowners.

-If you hear a grinding sound, call your HVAC technician as this is a sign of pending bearing failure.
+Call your HVAC technician if you hear a grinding sound, as this is a sign of pending bearing failure.

 For more information on your AC fan, check out: AC Fan Not Working?
 The Homeowners Guide to Cool Air

 ✈️ Step 2 – Rattling from the Exterior Condensing Unit

 The next most common cause of rattling is something loose.

 For example, if you have isolated the noisy air conditioner to your condensing unit – the outdoor one – (or packaged unit) itself:

 - Again start by turning the AC unit OFF, start with the thermostat then the service disconnect, and the circuit breaker.